School of Civil and Environmental Engineering, and Construction Management

 FM 5713.
 Quality, Productivity and Technology in Facility Management.
 (3-0) 3 Credit Hours.

-Course will provide foundational concepts relating to facility management technology and how it is used to assure quality, productivity and operational excellence in facility operations.
+excellence in facility operations.
 Includes the use technology, quality assurance, economics and life‐cycle cost analysis and performance measurement and operational reporting to advance the productivity of facilities staff and provide customers and stakeholders with excellence in FM Services.
-Differential Tuition: $165.
+This course has Differential Tuition.

 FM 5813.
 Environmental Health, Safety, Risk Management, and Business Continuity in Facility Management.
 (3-0) 3 Credit Hours.